GiuseppeTestaLab/.github/profile/README.md

 ## 🟠 📌 Methodological innovation

+- **Multiplexing cortical brain organoids for the longitudinal dissection of developmental traits at single cell resolution.** *Caporale et al.*, Nature Methods. https://doi.org/10.1038/s41592-024-02555-5.
+[GitHub: https://github.com/GiuseppeTestaLab/organoidMultiplexing_release]<br>
+The study develops and benchmarks strategies to multiplex human brain organoidogenesis by pooling pluripotent stem cells either during organoid generation (the mosaic model) or immediately before single-cell RNA sequencing.
+To enhance genetic cell identification from organoid transcriptomes, the authors introduce SCanSNP—an in silico deconvolution tool integrated into a consensus pipeline.
+They demonstrate that both multiplexing approaches accurately reconstruct neurodevelopmental trajectories and scale with increasing numbers of lines, thereby providing a resource to advance high-throughput brain organoid modeling for studying human neurodiversity.

 ## 🟣 📌Atlases
 - <span style="font-size: 25px;">__Single-cell human brain development atlas__.</span> *Manuscript in preparation* <br>
 Ongoing project aiming to curate and integrate an extensive collection of Single-cell resolution dataset from developing human brain.<br>